kodelint/git-selective-ignore/README.md

 - **Flexible Configuration:** Stores settings in `.git/selective-ignore.toml` with per-file and global rules.
 - **Import Existing Patterns:** Import patterns from existing `.gitignore` files to easily transition your setup.
 - **Backup Strategies:** Choose between in-memory or temporary file backups to suit your needs.
+- **Funny Mode:** Add a touch of humor to your development workflow with entertaining messages.

 ---